UK Spouse Visa Marriage Breakdown & Curtailment

 There is no minimum income requirement for parent visas but you do need to prove that you can live in the UK without needing access to public funds.
 This visa lasts the standard 30 months after which it can be extended assuming the child is not above the age of 18.

-Your legal residency in the UK should not be determined at the hands of your abuser.
 If you are currently on a Spouse Visa experiencing violence in your relationship and you want a divorce, you are legally entitled to apply to settle in the UK regardless of how long the marriage lasts.

 Domestic abuse is recognised as psychological, physical, sexual, financial and emotional abuse.
 You will be asked to provide proof of the abuse.
 This can be, for example, court documents if you were granted a domestic violence protection order, a domestic violence protection notice or medical proof of domestic violence.